Charliefea/health-on-the-go/README.md

 ## Why should this idea win?

-**Better Outcomes for Patients** -
+**Better Outcomes for Patients** - Lack of access to their history and medical data affects treatment chances of patients considerably.
+Removing this barrier could increase their chances of recovery.

-**Eliminate Pain Point for Rural Doctors** - Having access to patient history and patient test results in real time give Health Care professionals a better understands
+**Eliminate Pain Point for Rural Doctors** - Having access to patient history and patient test results in real time give Health Care professionals a better understanding of the most effective treatment to administer.

 **Better Understanding of Health Care trends** - With more effective data collection, more in depth analysis about community health and trends can be done.